 What should I avoid while using Symbicort?

-If this Symbicort gets in your eyes, rinse with water and call your doctor if you have severe eye redness or irritation.
+If this medication gets in your eyes, rinse with water and call your doctor if you have severe eye redness or irritation.

-Using a steroid can lower the blood cells that help your body fight infections.
 Avoid being near people who are sick or have infections.
-Call your doctor for preventive treatment if you are exposed to chicken pox or measles.
-These conditions can be serious or even fatal in people who are using steroid medicines.
+Call your doctor for preventive treatment if you are exposed to chickenpox or measles.
+These conditions can be serious or even fatal in people who are using a steroid such as budesonide.

 Symbicort side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Symbicort: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Symbicort: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.